bbenzo/algo/README.md

-# AlGo
+# algo

 Collection of data structures and algorithms.
 Implemented in the Go programming language.

-Serves as reference to some of my blog articles on https://benbarten.com
+This repository serves as reference to some of my blog articles on https://benbarten.com and for personal education.